-Aid agencies providing assistance to communities ravaged by the recent Tsunamis in the Indian Ocean have been overwhelmed by requests from people wanting to volunteer in the relief effort.
+Aid agencies providing assistance to communities ravaged by natural disasters — from tsunamis to floods to droughts to earthquakes — have historically been overwhelmed by requests from people wanting to volunteer for relief efforts in locations such as Asia.

 MSF sends health professionals, as well as administrative and support staff such as logisticians, mechanics, water and sanitation experts, managers and financial controllers, to disaster areas around the world.
 However,

 it will only be sending aid workers with MSF missions under their belt to the tsunami-affected region.

 "Usually when there is a big emergency such as Darfur, tsunamis or the earthquake in Iran, in the first phase we send people who have experience with MSF and with emergencies," said Tickridge.